Operation Solomon: Aftermath: Socioeconomic strife

-Since being transported to Israel, the vast majority of these Beta Israel transfers had struggled to find work in it.
-Estimates in 2006 suggested that up to 80 percent of adult immigrants from Ethiopia were unemployed and forced to live off national welfare payments.
+In the aftermath of the transports to Israel, the vast majority of Beta Israel immigrants struggled to find work.
+Estimates in 2006 suggested that up to 80 percent of adult immigrants from Ethiopia were unemployed and subsisting on Israel’s national welfare payments.
 Unemployment figures improved significantly by 2016, with only 20 percent of men and 26 percent of women being unemployed.
 This struggle can be explained by a number of potential factors.
 Firstly, the transition from the rural, largely illiterate lands of Ethiopia to a highly urban workforce in Israel has proved difficult, especially when considering the fact that most Ethiopian Jews do not speak Hebrew and are in competition with other, more highly skilled immigrant workers.
 Nevertheless, the younger generations of Ethiopian Israelis, who have grown up and been educated in Israel and possess graduate degrees and more forms of formal training, still have a disproportionate amount of trouble finding work.